prebid/prebid.github.io/dev-docs/bidders/criteo.md

 *Criteo currently only supports getFloor if floors are in Euros and if the publisher is enabling the Criteo Publisher Tag external js call.

 See [Sending Asset Placeholders]({{site.baseurl}}/dev-docs/show-native-ads.html#sending-asset-placeholders).

+{: .alert.alert-warning :}
+For Prebid-server activation, please reach to your Criteo point of contact, activation requires action on Criteo side.

 ### Bid Params